 Hunt Large Files With Finder

-The fastest way to rid your device from large and unwanted files is to use Finder.
+The fastest way to rid your device of large and unwanted files is to use Finder.
 Go to your desktop, and click on Command + F on your device.

 This will prompt the Finder Search bar.
 Once that appears, you can search through the various segments of your device, such as This Mac which allows you to look through all of the files.